oracle-devrel/springai-rag-db23ai/README.md

     }
     ```

-This table is created at each application startup by default but, configuring the `config.dropDb` parameter to `false` in the `application-dev.properties` you can cumulate at each startup, in the same vector tab, several documents to increase your knowledge base on which run your search.
+This table is created at each application startup by default but, by configuring the `config.dropDb` parameter to `false` in  `application-dev.properties`, you can accumulate data every time you start up the application startup, in the same vector tab, and these documents will increase the vector database's knowledge base.

-In terms of source documents on which run Retrieval-Augmented Generation, i this demo are shown two different type:

-- **PDF** file splitted in chuncks and stored with vector embeddings
-- **JSON** docs created exploiting **JSON-Duality** on existing tables
+## Docs

-In term of endpoint services, that you can see in the [DemoaiController.java](src/main/java/com/example/demoai/controller/DemoaiController.java), the following main REST services have been implemented:
+With regards to endpoint services, you can find the implementation in [DemoaiController.java](src/main/java/com/example/demoai/controller/DemoaiController.java).
+The following main REST services have been implemented:

 - **/store**

-    Accepts a PDF doc to be chuncked, created vector embeddings, stored in the **VECTORTABLE**.
+    Accepts a PDF doc to be chunked, vector embeddings are created and stored in the **VECTORTABLE**.

 - **/store-json**

-    Providing the name of a **relational duality view** created on the DB, this service create for each json record a vector embeddings and store it as a common chunks in the **VECTORTABLE**.
-This service show as you can involve in the RAG, not only unstructered text data coming from documents, but also existing table that will queried in natural language as JSON view.
+    Providing the name of a **relational duality view** created on the DB, this service creates, for each JSON record, a vector embedding, chunks it, and stores it in the **VECTORTABLE**.
+This service shows that you can put both structured and unstructured text data into the RAG, and you'll be able to query this data in natural language as querying a JSON document.

 - **/rag**
-    Providing a query in natural language, it will be managed in a Retrieval-Augmented Generation pipeline that will use the content of **VECTORTABLE**, adding the most similar chunks to the question to the context and sending everything using a template in the file: [prompt-template.txt](src/main/resources/prompt-template.txt)
+    Providing a query in natural language, it manages in a Retrieval-Augmented Generation pipeline that uses the content of **VECTORTABLE**, adding the most similar chunks to the question to the context and sending everything using a template in the file: [prompt-template.txt](src/main/resources/prompt-template.txt)

-As test only have been also implemented:
+The following tests have also been implemented, to debug and play with the solution if you're really interested:

 - **/search-similar**

-    Return a list of the nearest chuncks to the message provided that are stored in the **VECTORTABLE**.
+    Returns a list of the nearest chunks to the message provided stored in the **VECTORTABLE**.
+This means, you can check the "closest matches" in your vector database.
 It's useful to get info about the context used to determine the prompt sent to the LLM for the completion process and use as references to provide a response.

 - **/delete**

-    remove from **VECTORTABLE** a list of chunks identified by their IDs
+    Allows you to remove a list of chunks, identified by their IDs, from **VECTORTABLE**.

 - **/embedding**

-    Provide a vector embeddings based on the input string
+    Provide, given an input string, its corresponding generated vector embedding.

 - **/generate**

     Chat client that doesn't use the RAG pipeline.
 It could be used as a baseline to show the differences between a response provided by the LLM service as-is (OpenAI, OLLAMA) and an augmented request.
-It's useful to check if a public content has been used for LLM training, if the response is near what do you expect, without providing your documents.
+It's useful to check if any public content has been used for LLM training, whether the response is near to what you expect, without providing your documents.

-### Prerequisites and setup
+## 0. Prerequisites and setup

-#### JDBC driver for Oracle DB 23ai
+### JDBC driver for Oracle DB 23ai

-This demo works with the latest `ojdbc11.jar` driver related to the Oracle DBMS 23.4.0.0.
+This demo works with the latest `ojdbc11.jar` driver related to the Oracle DBMS (23.4).
 To run this project, download this driver from Oracle site or directly from your DB server, looking in the directory: `$ORACLE_HOME/jdbc/lib/ojdbc11.jar`.
-After downloading in your local home dir, import as local MVN artifact with this command:
+After downloading in your local home dir, import it as a local Maven artifact with this command:

     ```bash
     mvn install:install-file -Dfile=<HOME_DIR>/ojdbc11.jar -DgroupId=com.oracle.database.jdbc -DartifactId=ojdbc11 -Dversion=23.4.0.0 -Dpackaging=jar -DgeneratePom=true
     ```

-#### Environment variables
+### Environment variables

-Set in the environment variables in a `env.sh` file with this content, according your server IPs:
+Set the correct environment variables in a `env.sh` (or put these directly into `/home/$USER/.bashrc`) file with this content, according your server IPs (if you're planning on deploying with oLLaMA):

     ```bash
     export OPENAI_URL=https://api.openai.com